fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 - Confirm whether errors are occurring in System Namespace, and identify the cause of error if any.
 - Confirm whether errors are occurring in Organization root, and identify the cause of error if any.
 - In the Application Namespace, confirm whether the data which existed before the upgrade is NOT missing.
-- Confirm whether errors are occurring in Application Namespace, and isolate the problem if an error is occurring.
+- Confirm whether errors are NOT occurring in Application Namespace,  and identify the cause of error if any.